TheMisinformationGame/MisinformationGame/README.md

   in a feed, or one at a time.
 - Participants may react to posts, or comment on them.
-- Dynamically updating follower numbers and credibility scores based on participants' interactions with posts.
+- Dynamically updating follower numbers and credibility scores based on participants' interactions with posts (optional).
 - Several options for the dynamic selection of sources and posts to show to participants.
 - Customisable engagement metric information.